Contrast factor of a stack of F-P etalons and blocking filter

 Example of transmission profiles for double-stack combination (mica-spaced etalons)

-Conclusions on contrast in filter stacking
+Conclusions on the contrast of filter stacked combinations

 1) The FWHM is not the relevant indicator to assess the Ha selectivity of etalons (single or double stack).